 Billed Annually $48

 The digital revolution pushed organizations to go online.
 This change emerged the data entry roles in the company, involving efficient management and digitizing manual data.
 A data encoder is critical to the organization’s success though it may seem unimportant.
 Hiring someone for this role is not as simple as knowing how to use the computer.
 It all starts with a comprehensive data entry job description.
 And if you need some assistance on how to start writing about it, check out the samples at Template.net!

-The job may seem straightforward, but its specific tasks need to be spelled out.
+The job may seem straightforward, but its specific tasks need a clear definition.
 Before you start, you should know the difference between data encoders and clerks.
-Data entry goes beyond clerical tasks.
+Data entry goes beyond clerical duties.
 Office clerks usually type, edit template memos, file records, and answer phones.
-An encoder, on the other hand, does not only manually enter data, they also maintain databases and manage client information while following confidentiality and technical guidelines.
+An encoder, on the other hand, does not only manually enter data.
+They also maintain databases and manage client information while following confidentiality and technical guidelines.

-If you need a guide in creating the job description, check out the samples on our website.
+If you need a guide in creating the job description, check out our samples on this website.